Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 \topic{State-based GCounter}

 Contrary to op-based counters, state-based counters cannot use the trivial sequential implementation, due to the non-idempotency of the increment operation.
 The state-based GCounter, shown in Figure~\ref{fig:state-gcounter}, makes use of the single writer principle.
 The state maps replica identifiers to integers, the $\inc$ mutator for replica $i$ increments the self entry ($i$), and join is the pointwise max.
-The counter is thus similar in structure to a version vector.
+The counter is thus similar in structure to a version vector~\cite{DBLP:journals/tse/ParkerPRSWWCEKK83}..

 \topic{State-based PNCounter}

 A positive-negative counter (PNCounter), having both increment and decrement operations cannot have the same state as the GCounter, because decrement is not an inflation.
 This is solved through a pair of GCounters (product composition): increments and decrements are tracked separately.
 The counter value is obtained as the difference.
 This CRDT is presented in Figure~\ref{fig:state-pncounter}.
 (In practice, implementations use a single map to pairs.)